Chairman's Corporate Governance Statement

 Board meetings are typically hybrid meetings with a mixture of in person and videoconference attendance.
 Board and Committee document authors are made aware of proposed monthly deadlines through the calendar of meetings assembled at the beginning of the year.
 Board papers are collated, compiled into a Board Pack, and circulated several days before meetings, allowing time for full consideration and necessary clarifications before the meetings.
 Meetings are open and constructive, with every Director participating fully.
 Senior management may also be invited to meetings, providing the Board with a thorough overview of the Company.

-The Company has Audit and Remuneration Committees with defined terms of reference.
+The Company has Audit, Nominations and Remuneration Committees with defined terms of reference.
 The Board believes that the Committees have the necessary skills and knowledge to discharge their duties effectively.

 Directors' conflict of interest